Photo Source: Anonymous

 The Ravidas Chamar are designated a Scheduled caste by the Indian government.
 They are eligible for special preference for public jobs and in university admission.

 The primary language of the Ravidas is Hindi.
 They also speak other regional Indian languages like Kangri and Gujarati.

 Most of the Ravidas Chamar lives in the north Indian state of Jharkand.
 The rest live across many areas of India like Uttar Pradesh, Himachal Pradesh and Madhya Pradesh.

-The lives of the Ravidas Chamar, like the lives of all Dalits, are challenging.
-They are excluded from many aspects of Indian life by their Dalit classification.
+The lives of the Ravidas Chamar, like the lives of all who are from a low caste, are challenging.
+They are excluded from many aspects of Indian life by their low class classification.
 The Indian Constitution outlaws the caste system, but it still ingrained in the hearts of the Hindus.
 Most Ravidas live in rural villages without the modern blessings of clean water, electricity and indoor plumbing.